-Partial Payment Installment Agreement:
+Partial Payment Installment Agreement

 The IRS will determine, through a full disclosure of financial documents, the monthly payment amounts.
 Once the terms of the Partial Payment Agreement are fulfilled, the remainder of the tax debt is forgiven.

-Tiered Installment Plan:
+Tiered Installment Plan

 The purpose of a tiered installment plan is to give low-income taxpayers a chance to get back on their feet and focus on improving their financial situation, while still paying down their tax debt, and keeping the IRS off their back with additional collection actions.

 Not all installment agreements are created equally.
 You can work with a tax professional to determine an installment agreement that better suits your needs, such as increasing your monthly payments to pay off your debt faster at a higher monthly cost or making lump sum payments to the IRS BEFORE applying for an installment agreement, so you can slip under the $50,000 threshold and avoid a much more thorough and headache-inducing Collection Information Statement.

-Offer in Compromise:
+Offer in Compromise

 To qualify for an Offer in Compromise, you must fill out a special Installment Agreement Request along with a unique OIC-specific Collection Information Statement.
 The IRS will use the information outlined on this special CIS to determine whether your finances support the offer you have outlined in your request.

 To create an offer the IRS will be more likely to accept, you must determine your own Reasonable Collection Potential (RCP).
 This is effectively the sum of every liquid asset you possess, along with the quick sale value of every property you own, and your current disposable or net income (anything earned after taxes), with very few exemptions.

 If the IRS determines that you cannot pay off your entire tax debt even on a shoestring budget, then your RCP will be used as a baseline for what to expect from a monthly installment plan.

 Creating your own OIC can be difficult.
 Consider consulting a tax professional first, to determine whether an offer in compromise is currently in your best interests.

-If you owe the IRS money, then getting in touch with an experienced team of tax professionals can help you minimize your debt, avoid wasted time, and identify the best possible payment plan for your individual circumstances.
+If you owe the IRS money, then getting in touch with an experienced team of tax professionals can help you minimize your debt, avoid wasted time, and identify the best possible IRS payment plans for your individual circumstances.